bglezseoane/homebrew-tap/README.md

-# homebrew-tap
+# Homebrew tap

-🍺 Homebrew tap for personal projects that I maintain.
-Some formulas also can to be included in the Homebrew core tap.
+Homebrew tap for personal projects that I maintain.

-Use `brew install glezseoane/tap/<formula>` to install a keg.
+Use `brew install bglezseoane/tap/<formula>` to install a keg.

 ## Catalog of project formulae